scanner-research/scanner/README.md

 Scanner is an active research project, part of a collaboration between Carnegie Mellon and Stanford.
 Please contact [Alex Poms](https://github.com/apoms) and [Will Crichton](https://github.com/willcrichton) with questions.

+### Paper citation
+Scanner will appear in the proceedings of SIGGRAPH 2018.
+If you use this software in your research, please be sure to cite the paper.